-Itelmen is a Chukotko-Kamchatkan with fewer than 100 speakers in the Kamchatka Peninsula in Siberia.
+Itelmen is a Chukotko-Kamchatkan language with 82 speakers on the west coast of the Kamchatka Peninsula in Siberia in the Russian Far East region.
 It is the only surviving member of the Chukotko-Kamchatkan family.
 The majority of speakers are elderly and live in scattered settlements in the Koryak Autonomous Okrug.
 The language is no longer passed on within families, but in recent years there have been efforts to revive it and it is taught in a few schools, and used to on the radio.

 An Latin-based orthography for Itelmen was developed by the Polytechnic of the Nordic Peoples in Khabarovsk in 1932 and a few textbooks were published using it.
 This was a time when Itelmen children were being sent to boarding schools where they had to speak Russian, so Itelmen was rarely written and this orthography was abandoned in 1935.